 The balance of power in the Asia Pacific is undeniably shifting as a result of the growing power and influence of China, the rise of other middle powers, and the prospect of Western retrenchment.
 In his book, Restraining Great Powers: Soft Balancing From Empires to the Global Era, T.V.
 Paul counters traditional notions of balance-of-power theory to argue that states engage in “soft balancing,” by using international institutions, informal alignments, and economic instruments to constrain the power and threatening behaviour of dominant actors.

-Join us for a discussion with T.V.
-Paul on the implications of soft balancing for the distribution of power in the Asia Pacific, based on his book.
-The discussion will be moderated by Srinath Raghavan.
+Carnegie India hosted T.V.
+Paul to discuss the implications of soft balancing for the distribution of power in the Asia Pacific, based on his book.
+The discussion was moderated by Srinath Raghavan.

 T.V.
 Paul is the James McGill Professor of International Relations in the department of Political Science at McGill University, Montreal, and a fellow of the Royal Society of Canada.
 Paul specializes in international relations, especially international security and South Asia.